Jamie Davis, Arts Experience & Operations Manager

 Picking up the french horn in middle school, her love of music opened doors for her to be the first person in her family to earn a college degree.
 Enjoying children as much as music, Jeannie continued her education, earning her MA in child development and is a proud University of Akron graduate.

 Since March 2018, Jeannie has been working with the Fairmount community.
 She loves watching kids grow up through the arts and the fuel for her fire is to ensure Fairmount is here for generations to come.
-When she’s not paper shuffling for the arts, you’ll find Jeannie in the great outdoors, volunteering to raise a pup for service dog work (BluePath Service Dogs), on a yoga mat, or being a chalk bandit and spreading some love in the world by creating chalk art in random places.
+When she’s not paper shuffling for the arts, you’ll find Jeannie in the great outdoors, volunteering to raise a pup for service dog work (BluePath Service Dogs), or writing (Fleming-Gifford’s first children’s book – “SymFUNNY” – was recently published).

 Pam Lange, Finance Manager